web-bee-ru/nuxt-starter/README.md

 2. Typechecking and autocomplete is not supported inside template section, neither in IDE nor during compilation.
    - Waiting for https://github.com/znck/vue-developer-experience
 3. Vue 2 composition API has some limitations: https://github.com/vuejs/composition-api#limitations
+4. WebStorm 2020.2 has an issue with augmentation of Nuxt/Vue context, see https://youtrack.jetbrains.com/issue/WEB-46669